<img height="1" width="1" src="https://www.facebook.com/tr?id=1591140261159321&amp;ev=PageView &amp;noscript=1">

 Great Recruiters Have Empathy

 A great recruiter is empathetic and a good listener.
 A great recruiter really needs to hear what the candidate is saying as they share information about their strengths and weaknesses—and their concerns.
 Maybe the candidate just experienced a layoff.
-The recruiter needs to be able to empathize with any feelings the candidate may be having about that.
+The recruiter needs to be able to recognize and understand any feelings the candidate may be having about that.
 Or perhaps the candidate is hesitant about switching jobs.
+Empathy allows recruiters to support candidates through difficult transitions and help them move forward.

 Great Recruiters Know the Market

 Genesis10 recruiters focus on and have knowledge and understanding of the technical and functional skills our clients seek.
-We have to be sharper than our competitors.
-We become knowledgeable through experience and training and goes back to my earlier point about being a trusted advisor.
-A great recruiter needs to know what they’re talking about when they speak with a candidate, for the sake of both the candidate and the client.
-The knowledge provides the basis for questions the recruiter asks when speaking with the candidate.
+To stay competitive, recruiters must be well informed and ahead of industry trends.
+Knowlege comes from experience and training reinforcing their role as a trusted advisor.
+A great recruiter needs to speak with confidence when talking to a candidate, because both the candidate and the client rely on their expertise.

 Great Recruiters are Proactive Thinkers and Creatives